RFA0608/QA2C/README.md

 The actual device consists of a single file, "plant.py" in "interface/plant/py/hardware".

 ### Controller description
 This code Just simple example of encrypted controller with full state feedback.
+(Observer form and their family form like ARX and integer matrix are not ready yet)

 ## How to use
 It explains the preparations before use, how to use the Ouanser Interactive Labs, and how to use the actual hardware.